arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/reader/README.md

 ```

-When you `run` it, you are providing the actual environment to the reader chain, you can see that the result you get will be wrapped in `Id`.
-You can `.value()` to get the actual value out or use `runId` instead.
+When you `run` it, you are providing the actual value of the environment to the reader chain, you can see that the result you get will be wrapped in `Id`.
+You can call `.value()` to get the actual value out or use `runId` instead.

 ```kotlin:ank